 Jersey Electricity History

-The Jersey Electricity Company was established on 5 April 1924
+The Jersey Electricity Company was established on 5th April 1924 and it became Jersey Electricity plc in March 2010.

-We are a Public Company, listed on the London Stock Exchange, with an annual turnover in excess of £100m.
-The States of Jersey owns 62% of the Ordinary share capital which is unlisted.
+We are a public company, listed on the London Stock Exchange, with an annual turnover in excess of £100m.
+The Government of Jersey owns 62% of the ordinary share capital which is unlisted.

 Chairman: Phil Austin